cloudfoundry/stratos/README.md

 # Further reading
 Get an [overview](docs/overview.md) of Stratos and it's components.

-Browse through features and issues in the project's [issues](https://github.com/SUSE/stratos/issues) page.
+Browse through features and issues in the project's [issues](https://github.com/SUSE/stratos/issues) page or [Zenhub Board](https://github.com/SUSE/stratos#boards).

 Get started with development via the [Development Guide](docs/developers-guide.md).
 Please be sure to check out the [Contributing Guide](docs/contributing.md) as well.

+What kind of code is in Stratos?
+We've integrated [Code Climate](https://codeclimate.com) for some code quality and maintainability metrics.
+Take a stroll around the [project page](https://codeclimate.com/github/SUSE/stratos) to see how we're currently doing.

 # Support and feedback